Throckmorton County Health Data

 What is the life expectancy in Throckmorton County?

-Life expectancy data for Throckmorton County is currently being processed from CDC records.
+Life expectancy data for Throckmorton County is not available in the current dataset.

 How does Throckmorton County health compare to the Texas average?